 Dr Alina Premrov

-My research interests spread over the variety of areas that include measurements and modelling of soil-carbon stocks and changes, especially in relation to climate and global changes, and land-use changes, areas of agricultural diffuse pollution, including areas of environmental hydrology and groundwater-/water- quality, areas of nutrients (N and C) and their fluxes and pathways in the systems.
-Previously, I have been working as a post-doctoral researcher under the larger CForRep project at the University College Dublin, where my research focused on measurements and modelling of soil-carbon stocks in Irish afforested mineral soils.
+Previously I have been working as a post-doctoral researcher under the CForRep project at the University College Dublin, where my research focused on the measurements and modelling of SOC stocks in Irish afforested mineral soils.
 I completed my PhD at the Geology Department, Trinity College Dublin (2011).
 My doctoral research focused on the investigation of the measures (over-winter green cover and tillage practices) to reduce nitrate losses to groundwater from tillage land, with field experiments and majority of laboratory analyses based in Teagasc Research Centres in Ireland.